solariun/atomicx/README.md

 * `finish()` method will be call every time `run()` is returned, this allow special cases like eventual threads to self-destroy itself, otherwise the object would be only a memory leak.... see examples on `main.cpp`

-* `SmartLock` RAII compliance, allow mutex or shared mutex to be auto release on object destruction.
+* `smartMutex` RAII compliance, allow mutex or shared mutex to be auto release on object destruction.

 * **IMPORTANT** Now Notifications (Wait/Notify) can be timedout. if Tick based time is given, the waiting procedure will only stay blocked during it.
 (NO SPIN LOCK, REAL STATE BLOCK)
 * **IMPORTANT** `LookForWaitings` block for timeout time will a wait for specific refVar/tag is available, otherwise timeout, can be used sync wait and notify availability